-Of course, what are we expected? teak is definitely the best wood for outdoor furniture. it has good looking grain and really strong and durable against weather elements. it has a high content of natural oil which protects from decay and rot due to water sipping into the grain.
+Of course, what are we expected? teak is definitely the best wood for outdoor furniture.
+It has good looking grain and really strong and durable against weather elements.
+Teak wood has a high content of natural oil which protects from decay and rot due to water sipping into the grain.

 - Good looking grain, beautiful pattern, and color are second to none

 - Expensive, especially if you looking for top-notch quality teak wood ( grade A )

 - It’s getting rarer each day, teak needs a very long time to grow. and also illegal logging is a common cause that makes it more difficult to find good quality teak wood nowadays

 Acacia is the second option of wooden material for outdoor furniture, it has a hard and strong grain that suitable for furniture making. this wood usually used to substitute teak if we have a low budget. acacia is less expensive compared to teak, however…acacia is not really as strong as teak, as a matter of fact, it’s way less strong than teak. but why it’s n the list? here’s why :